trir44/free-for-dev/README.md

   * [Kody Tools](https://www.kodytools.com/dev-tools) — 100+ dev tools including formatter, minifier, and converter.
   * [AdminMart](https://adminmart.com/) — High-Quality Free and Premium Admin Dashboard and Website Templates created with Angular, Bootstrap, React, VueJs, NextJS, and NuxtJS!
   * [Glob tester](https://globster.xyz/) — A website that allows you to design and test glob patterns.
 It also provides resources to learn glob patterns.
-  * [OpenUtils](https://openutils.org/) - There are various free tools available for developers, such as HTML/CSS/JavaScript formatters, minifiers, converters, encoders/decoder,s and many others.
+  * [OpenUtils](https://openutils.org/) - There are various free tools available for developers, such as HTML/CSS/JavaScript formatters, minifiers, converters, encoders/decoders and many others.
+  * [EndelonHosting](https://endelon-hosting.de) Free hosting for videogame servers.
 **[⬆️ Back to Top](#table-of-contents)**